Understanding Cardiovascular Conditions

 3. Plan for Time: Allocate enough time for your examination, which may take several hours, including preparation and recovery.
 Arriving at least 30 minutes early will allow you to complete any necessary paperwork and settle in comfortably.

-4. Confirm Instructions: Take a moment to review any specific guidelines from your medical provider regarding fasting, medications, and items to bring on the day of your examination.
+4. Review Guidelines: Take a moment to review any specific guidelines from your medical provider regarding fasting, medications, and items to bring on the day of your examination.
 This preparation ensures you can focus on your health without any worries.

-As the non-emergency medical transportation (NEMT) market is projected to grow to $15.57 billion by 2028, understanding your transportation options is essential.
-Healthcare professionals emphasize the importance of having dependable transportation plans to prep for nuclear stress test evaluations to ensure your safety and comfort.
+As the non-emergency medical transportation market is projected to grow to $15.57 billion by 2028, understanding your options is essential.
+It emphasizes the importance of having dependable transportation plans to prep for your test to ensure your safety and comfort.
 Remember, you’re not alone in this journey; support is available every step of the way.

 Each box represents a step you need to take to prepare for your nuclear stress test.
 Follow the arrows to see the order of actions, ensuring you’re fully prepared and supported.